realworldocaml/book/book/command-line-parsing/README.md

 : Cmdliner is a mix between the Command and Getopt libraries.
 It allows for the declarative definition of command-line interfaces but exposes a more `getopt`-like interface.
 It also automates the generation of UNIX man pages as part of the specification.
-Cmdliner is the parser used by OPAM to manage its command line.
+Cmdliner is the parser used by opam to manage its command line.